MicrosoftDocs/memdocs/memdocs/intune/fundamentals/multi-admin-approval.md

 On the final page before you can save your changes, add details to the *Business justification* field and then submit the request.
 For urgent requests, consider reaching out to a known list of approvers to ensure your request is seen in a timely manner.

-When there is a request for the same object that is already pending approval, you will not be able to submit your request.
-In this scenario Intune displays a message to alert you to this situation.
+When there's a request for the same object that is already pending approval, you won't be able to submit your request.
+Intune displays a message to alert you to this situation.

 To monitor the status of your requests, in the Microsoft Endpoint Manager admin center go to **Tenant administration** > **Multi Admin Approval** > **My requests**.